-Business combinations are accounted for using Ind AS 103, Business Combinations.
-Ind AS 103 requires the identifiable intangible assets and contingent consideration to be fair valued in order to ascertain the fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
+Business combinations are accounted for using IFRS 3 (Revised), Business Combinations.
+IFRS 3 requires us to fair value identifiable intangible assets and contingent consideration to ascertain the fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
 These valuations are conducted by external valuation experts.
 Estimates are required to be made in determining the value of contingent consideration, value of option arrangements and intangible assets.
-These measurements are based on information available at the acquisition date and are based on expectations and assumptions that have been deemed reasonable by the Management (Refer to Note 2.1 and 2.4.2).
+These measurements are based on information available at the acquisition date and are based on expectations and assumptions that have been deemed reasonable by Management.
+(Refer to Note 2.10 and 2.9.2).